 Have a Trademark Style.
 If you’re known for a particular style, do more of it so that you’ll have a trademark or statement.
 The auteurs like Hitchcock and Wong Kar Wai have recurring themes and trademark cinematic styles.

 Wear Your Brand.
 Your personality should at least be seen by what you’re wearing.
 You don’t have to go crazy but it would definitely help if your look reflects your films.
 You can’t look like Nikki Minaj if you’re making a documentary film about the war or other serious topics.
 You can, however, if you’re making a fun web series.
-I know your looks may or may not reflect your works but
+I know your looks may or may not reflect your works but it matters.
+And, if you’re going to make DVD, make sure your DVD packaging reflects you and your film!

 Let the Right People Know You.
 Everyone talks about whom they know, what really matters are how many of the powers-that-be is going to endorse for your character and abilities.
 Make a list of people that you need to impress and focus on them.
 Try to be noticed by showing up and being useful to them and they will surely lead you to wonderful possibilities.